 It is customary to list family members who have survived the deceased, as well as immediate family members who predeceased him or her, including:

-- Spouse/partner and children (with their spouses’/partners’ names also noted in brackets, if applicable)
+- Spouse/partner, children and/or stepchildren (with their spouses’/partners’ names also noted in brackets, if applicable)

 - Half and step siblings

 These surviving relatives should be listed by name.
 Other relatives need not be mentioned by name but may be referenced in terms of their relationship to the deceased: for example, the obituary may say that the deceased leaves behind five grandchildren, seven nieces, etc.